willyfh/awesome-video-text-datasets/README.md

 # Awesome Video Captioning Datasets

 A curated list of datasets for video captioning.

+In a survey paper, even if a reference paper is provided, sometimes it can be not easy to find the dataset due to the missing information on where the location of the dataset exactly.
 This repository is made to help researchers in finding video captioning datasets.
-In a survey paper, even if a reference paper is provided, sometimes it can be difficult to find the dataset due to the missing information on where the location of the dataset exactly.

 ## Open Domain
 - **MSVD** [[paper](https://aclanthology.org/P11-1020/)][[dataset](https://www.cs.utexas.edu/users/ml/clamp/videoDescription/)] <br>